brotkrueml/schema/Documentation/Editor/Index.rst

    :depth: 1
    :local:

-Adjustment Of The Web Page Type
+Adjustment of the web page type
 ===============================

 As an editor you have the possibility to adjust the type of every single web